RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 ###Deployment

 The rocket's orbital period is set so that it will next return to apoapsis 120&deg; (for a 3-satellite network) or 90&deg; (for a 4-satellite network) behind the satellite you just launched.
 Every time the rocket approaches apoapsis, release another satellite.
-If you are using dishes rather than the Communotron 32 to set up connections between keostationary satellites, you need to take care with the dish targets.
+If you are using dishes rather than the Communotron 32 to set up connections between keostationary satellites, you need to take care with the dish targets, especially if you have not yet researched [Unmanned Tech](http://wiki.kerbalspaceprogram.com/wiki/Unmanned_Tech) (which unlocks a 3&nbsp;km omni antenna for all probe cores).

 Before releasing the satellite: